Airfordable/ecs-deploy-task-definition-to-scheduled-task/README.md

 ## Usage

 The action assumes you have already setup 1 or more tasks to run as a scheduled task in the ECS environment.
-This action will update _all_ of the tasks who cluster and task ARN (without version) match existing scheduled actions.
+This action will update _all_ of the tasks who cluster, task ARN (without version), and rule-prefix match existing scheduled actions or cloudwatch events.
 To use this action simply add the following step to your deploy process:

 ```yaml
 - name: Deploy to Amazon ECS Scheduled Tasks